jaked332/digits/index.md

 ### Viewing the Running App

-The digits application will appear at [http://localhost:3000](http://localhost:3000).
-You can login using the credentials in `settings.development.json`, or else register a new account.
+The `digits` application will appear at [http://localhost:3000](http://localhost:3000).
+You can login using the credentials in `settings.development.json`, or register a new account.

 ### ESLint for Static Analysis